leonardmatasel/omni_video_player/README.md

 **omni\_video\_player** is a Flutter video player built on top of Flutter’s official `video_player` plugin.
-It supports YouTube (via `youtube_explode_dart` with an **automatic WebView-based fallback** implemented using `webview_flutter` to handle cases where YouTube rate-limits requests, temporarily blocking direct extraction), Vimeo videos (currently using `flutter_inappwebview`, with a planned migration to `webview_flutter` for improved stability), as well as network and asset videos.
+It supports YouTube (via `youtube_explode_dart` with an **automatic WebView-based fallback** implemented using `webview_flutter` to handle cases where YouTube rate-limits requests, temporarily blocking direct extraction — see [issue #323](https://github.com/Hexer10/youtube_explode_dart/issues/323)), Vimeo videos (currently using `flutter_inappwebview`, with a planned migration to `webview_flutter` for improved stability), as well as network and asset videos.

 A single unified controller is provided to manage playback across all supported video types seamlessly.